creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-02-05-Topology-AwareUncertaintyforImageSegmentation.md

 *Figure 3: Illustration of the Morse skeleton obtained with the discrete morse theory*

-This process is entirely deterministic, therefore the author propose a stochastic version called the **Probabilistic DMT**.
+This process is entirely deterministic, therefore the authors propose a stochastic version called the **Probabilistic DMT**.

 **Probabilistic DMT**.
 To make the generative process stochastic, the authors proposed a perturb and walk algorithm.
 The likelihood function is perturbed by a random noise and a skeleton is sampled.